DoubleTrio/DoubleTrio/README.md

 - 👋 Hi, I’m @DoubleTrio
-- 📫 You can reach me through lakacey03@gmail.com, or my Discord #Trio-4442!
+- 📫 You can reach me through my Discord #Trio-4442!

 <!---
 DoubleTrio/DoubleTrio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.